June 3, 2014

 Tom Cruise Emily Blunt Doug Liman Edge of Tomorrow All You Need Is Kill

 All these elements make for the ultimate dissection and resurrection of Cruise as an action hero.
-Based on the Japanese graphic novel, All You Need is Kill by Hiroshi Sakurazaka, the strange beginning sets off the plot in motion where Cruise's ad executive turned war marketer is thrown into the midst of an unexplained alien invasion.
-Liman unfolds the drama and action like a video game where Cage is our first person shooter who dies repeatedly, comes back to life, learns the intricacies of the levels, and defeats the bosses.
-The film's influences and genre cribbing are sublimely executed from filmmakers like Paul Verhoven (Starship Troopers) to James Cameron (Terminator) with their sense of fun and imagination without taking things too seriously.
+Based on the Japanese sci-fi novel, All You Need is Kill by Hiroshi Sakurazaka, the strange beginning sets the plot in motion when Cruise's ad executive turned war marketer is thrown into the midst of an unexplained alien invasion.
+Liman unfolds the drama and action like a video game where Cage is our first-person shooter who dies repeatedly, comes back to life, learns the intricacies of the levels, and defeats the bosses.
+The film's influences and genre cribbing are sublimely executed by filmmakers like Paul Verhoven (Starship Troopers) to James Cameron (Terminator) with their sense of fun and imagination without taking things too seriously.

 Liman gleefully constructs and reconstructs the single day of action expertly to draw on audience expectations.
 The exoskeleton mech suit battles are gorgeously photographed to watch and repeat the unfolding visuals.
-The way Edge of Tomorrow toys and indulges are expectations is playfully entertaining even as the third act devolves into a more conventional action based war story.
-The violent action and repeat humour is cleverly balanced well with Cruise and Blunt's intriguing, likeable performances.
+The way Edge of Tomorrow toys and indulges expectations is playfully entertaining even as the third act devolves into a more conventional action-based war story.
+The violent action and repeated humour are cleverly balanced well with Cruise and Blunt's intriguing, likeable performances.
 It's big summer fun with a tinge of thoughtfulness in its breezy sci-fi narrative executed to the highest degree.

 0 reactions: